-When there is a vacancy in a stand-alone gender-neutral double room, the student remaining in the room may elect to pull in any new roommate.
+When there is a vacancy in a stand-alone gender-inclusive double room, the student remaining in the room may elect to pull in any new roommate.
 Both students must agree to live together.
 If a roommate cannot be identified, the room will default back to single-sex status.
 In this case, Residence Life and Housing may place a student of the same sex in the room.

 Can students be randomly assigned to a roommate of the opposite sex?

 No. Students who wish to take advantage of the new policy must enter into any roommate arrangement as willing partners.

 What if a student chooses to live with someone in a gender-inclusive arrangement and becomes uncomfortable with the situation?

 As with any roommate or housing issue, the college has an established room-change process, the outcome of which may allow for re-assignment in any living situation where there is a problem that cannot be resolved.

-What if my parents don't want me to live in a gender-neutral housing space?
+What if my parents don't want me to live in a gender-inclusive housing space?
 Will they be notified if I select this option?

 Students 18 years of age and older may make decisions about their housing assignment without parental consent.
 We encourage students to maintain an open dialogue with their families so that they can be supportive of a student's housing decision.
 For adult students, it is the student’s choice whether or not to tell their parents or guardians.
 Students under 18 should discuss housing plans with their families, as they must provide parental consent for a gender-inclusive option.